debraysimon/thingpark-global-sim/docs/device-manager-user-guide/create-devices/import-lorawan-cellular-devices.md

 4. Select the .csv file from your directory and click **Import**.

-    -\> If the process takes time, a message tells you that you will receive an email when finished.
+    -\&gt; If the process takes time, a message tells you that you will receive an email when finished.

-    -\> The result appears in the Import result area of the Devices import dialog box.
+    -\&gt; The result appears in the Import result area of the Devices import dialog box.

 5. Click **Close**.